WindomZ/gitclone/README.md

 - [ ] command: mkdir - create a default directory
 - [ ] command: search - search repositories witch in current directory
 - [ ] command: import - `gitclone` a repository in the directory to current directory
+- [ ] all commands and flags testing

 ## Installation